 Around hundred members of Antalya Women’s Platform gathered in front of the Attalos statue on Kazım Özalp Avenue on December 29, 2019.
 The women opened a sign that read “We want to live” and had the intention to dance but the police did not allow them to perform, pointing at the lyrics of the song.
 After the ban on their performance, the women held a moment of silence for the women who lost their lives, followed by a press statement.

 The first hearing of the trial in which KDCP’s Ayşen Kavas, Fidan Ataselim and Nisa Kör, Seda Elhan Barbaros, Sevda Yeniköylü and Yaprak Okatalı were taken into custody during the Las Tesis protest on December 8, 2019 in Kadıköy, Istanbul, was held on November 2, 2020.
 Women are being prosecuted for the crime of “participating in illegal meetings and marches without arms and not dispersing spontaneously despite a warning”.
 The hearing at the 29th Criminal Court of First Instance of the Anatolian Courthouse was postponed to 23 February 2021 with the decision to send the video footage taken on the day of the incident to an expert .
+At the second hearing on February 23, 2021, the court rejected the request to hear witnesses and adjourned the case to June 10, 2021.
+Before the hearing, KCDP members made a statement in front of the courthouse and said, “Instead of applying the state power on us, let it apply it on the murderers stalking the streets”.

 The first hearing of 24 women against whom a lawsuit was filed for Las Tesis’s performance, which was held on December 15, 2019 in Izmir Alsancak, was to be held on November 10, 2020 at the Izmir 7th Criminal Court of First Instance.
 But it was postponed to 21 January 2021 due to the damage to the courthouse in the 6.9-magnitude earthquake that took place in Izmir on October 30.